Different Weather Forecasting Techniques

 A final project for MIT Course 12.842.
 You can find the poster here.
 You can also find the paper write up here.

-Math course notes, NYU Courant, 2021
+Course Notes, NYU Courant, 2021

 These are my handwritten notes in OneNote format.
 Note that there may be Mandarin or French symbols.
 Click on the course name to open the notebook.

-Journal Paper notes, MIT EAPS, 2024
+Course Notes, MIT EAPS, 2024

 These are my handwritten notes in OneNote format.
 Note that there may be Mandarin symbols.
 Click on the course name to open the notebook.
 Some of them had accessibility issues due to OneNote school account reasons; feel free to email me for a copy of such notes.

-EAPS course notes, MIT EAPS, 2025
+Machine Learning, MIT EAPS, 2025

 I’ve started taking an off-cycle course 12.S592 on machine learning taught by Sai Ravela, with a focus on (non-Gaussian) dynamical systems.
 My desired final project is on extratropical cyclone downscaling, using a reduced stochastic model.
 Here are some PSet notes and schematic solutions, because they are very interesting problems to think about.